 - Submit your original transcripts to the embassy or consulate.

 - Ask the embassy or consulate to copy the transcript and stamp each page of the copy verifying its authenticity.

 - Ask the embassy or consulate to provide you with one sealed envelope containing the verified transcript.
 The back of the envelope should contain the embassy or consular officer signature to reflect the unaltered, true contents.

 - Submit the unopened envelope and a photocopy of the degree conferral and/or diploma with your application.

 Please note that you are required to submit both the official transcript and its English translation.
 If the institution you attend does not provide an English translation with the official transcript, you must obtain a certified English translation before submitting your application.
 Following these steps will ensure the validity of your transcript:

-Master's level applicants whose native language is not English and who have not received a bachelor's degree in an English-speaking institution must take the Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE) or the International English Language Testing System (IELTS).
+Master's level applicants whose native language is not English and who received a bachelor's degree from a non English-speaking institution must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

-Doctoral level applicants whose native language is not English and who have not received a master's degree in an English-speaking institution must take the Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE) or the International English Language Testing System (IELTS).
+Doctoral level applicants whose native language is not English and who received a bachelor's degree from a non English-speaking institution must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).